mbennett1991/Week-5-Coding-Quiz/README.md

 ---
 <a name = "License"></a>
 ### License
+© 2021 Michelle Bennett
-© 2020 Trilogy Education Services, a 2U, Inc. brand.
+© 2021 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.